 Photos of the square at Riga Central Station come to mind when we think of the occupation of Latvia on June 17, 1940.
 The most iconic photo depicts Soviet military vehicles and an agitated crowd, but the surrounding buildings aren't visible, making it seem like any wartime city in 1940.
 We believe it's Riga because of the caption.
-Similar images reveal nearby architecture and identify Riga.
-Now, the armoured vehicles in a crowded square become frightening on a personal level.
+Similar images reveal nearby architecture, and Riga can be the identified.
+Now. armoured vehicles in a crowded square become frightening on a personal level.

-all elements Not in urban environments impact us equally, and not all cities hold the same significance.
+Not all elements in urban environments impact us equally, and not all cities hold the same significance.
 What resonates most profoundly are items tied to our identity, such as streets, houses, and places from our childhood.

 Locations with personal memories evoke emotions and speak to us as a society, community, and nation.
-Some landmarks, like Latvia's Freedom Monument, aim to strengthen our collective identity, while others, like Riga Castle, have evolved into symbols of shared identity.
+Some landmarks, like Latvia's Freedom Monument, are intended to strengthen our collective identity, while others, like Riga Castle, have evolved into national symbols over time.
 Like other state symbols, including monuments, administrative structures, and the residences of heads of state, Embassy buildings hold unique stature.
 Although they rarely achieve widespread recognition, embassies represent a state's territorial presence abroad.